 They are naturally protective of their home and family and can be aggressive or embarrassing when not properly socialized.
 These are best kept by consistent owners who have a thorough understanding of dog behavior.

-In the past, with geographical isolation, and lack of human communication, Thai Ridgeback is like an independent mind and the core natural instincts and drives remain intact, especially hunting drives.
+In the past, with geographical isolation, and lack of human communication, the Thai Ridgeback is like an independent mind and the core natural instincts and drives remain intact, especially hunting drives.

-Due to nature, Thai Thai Ridgeback puppy is not recommended for newborn dog handlers.
+Due to nature, the Thai Thai Ridgeback puppy is not recommended for newborn dog handlers.
 They have a great jumping ability and may want to roam if not correctly.

 Thai Ridgeback puppy is under the control of two groups of epistatic genes.
 The first one determines the existence of the ridge.
 The other determines the size of the ridge, from one to the very large (from the bottom).
 Later, the larger the dog’s gene, the wider the ridge will appear if there is at least one dominant allele in both groups.